rubennorte/blister/README.md

 Raw values can be stored in the container.
 The registered parameters is what the container returns when the dependency is requested.

-If the dependency is not a function, the parameter is optional.

 Example:

 ```js